 Advantages of the judicial process compared to traditional consular methods

-The judicial route also allows individuals to address specific legal issues, such as the 1948 rule, that cannot be resolved through consular processes.
+The judicial route also provides an avenue to address specific legal issues—such as the 1948 rule—which cannot be resolved through administrative channels, even under the newly centralized system.

 Services offered by Io.citizen

 For those navigating the complexities of Italian citizenship by descent, io.citizen offers comprehensive services designed to assist applicants at every stage of the process.
-Our company’s services are tailored to help individuals and families overcome the challenges of both consular and judicial applications.
+Our company’s services are tailored to help individuals and families navigate the challenges of both administrative—when available—and judicial pathways to Italian citizenship.

 Io.citizen provides support in gathering and validating historical documents, preparing legal cases, and representing clients in Italian courts.
 We offer specialized assistance for those affected by the 1948 rule, ensuring that applicants have the necessary legal expertise to pursue their cases successfully.